-Students may schedule the NROC EdReady by emailing testingcenter@abtech.edu.
+Students may schedule the college placement test by emailing testingcenter@abtech.edu.
 Students must present a picture I.D. to take the assessment.
-The NROC EdReady is available both day and evening hours and the results are provided to the student immediately after the student completes the assessment.
 Students are encouraged to meet with a Student Advisor in the Bailey Building or their Program Advisor for an explanation of assessment results and course placement.